blobb3/EmotionScanner-Frontend/README.md

-# This is a frontend which enables to predict apparment prices
+# This is a frontend which enables to predict emotions

 ## Installation